babashka/pods/README.md

 If desired, `:ex-message` and `:ex-data` can be reified into a `java.lang.Exception` using `ex-info`.

-The callback `:done` is called with one argument, a map.
+The callback `:done` is a 0-arg function.
 This callback can be used to determine if the pod is done sending values, in case it wants to send multiple.
 The callback is only called if no errors were sent by the pod.

 In the above example the wrapper function calls the pod identified by `"pod.babashka.filewatcher"`.
 It calls the var